Browse our breakout space design ideas for inspiration for your breakout area.

-Breakout Space design has often been placing some wacky soft seating and bean bags in some otherwise dead space.
+Breakout Space design is often placing some wacky soft seating and bean bags in some otherwise dead space.
 The Breakout Space is often thought of as just a space for staff to take a break, relax and recharge their batteries.
-However as new work practices gather pace it is becoming an increasingly important area.
-The aim of a good breakout space is to create a multi-functional area that can be used for informal meetings and collaborative work.
+However the breakout area is becoming an increasingly important area as new work practices gather pace.
+A good breakout space design creates a multi-functional area that can also be used for informal meetings and quiet work.

 THE OFFICE BREAKOUT SPACE SHOULD BE A VALUABLE WORK AREA

 The term ‘breakout space’ is really a misnomer.
 It suggests to staff and management that if they are seen there they are assumed to be having a break.
-The fact is that, with the right technology and environment, a breakout space will become an invaluable work area.
-The breakout space design should support spontaneous meetings which will significantly reduce the demand on traditional meeting rooms.
-A good breakout area design can also reduce delays in projects and decision-making due to meeting rooms not being available when needed.
+The fact is that, with the right technology and environment, a breakout space becomes an invaluable work area.
+The breakout space design should make it easy to have informal meetings on the spur of the moment.
+This, in term, reduces the demand on traditional meeting rooms.
+Consequently good breakout area design should reduce delays in projects and decision-making due to meeting rooms not being available.

 THE OFFICE BREAKOUT SPACE AS A PRODUCTIVE MEETING AREA

-It has been found that meetings conducted in a more informal environment are more productive for brainstorming and idea generation.
+Meetings held in a more informal space are also more productive for brainstorming and idea generation.
 There are many new designs for multi-functional breakout area furniture that have come on to the market in recent years.
-One of our favourites is the Media Bench which enables a number of persons to connect their portable device to share their information on to the large LCD screen at the touch of a button.
+However one favourite is the Media Bench which enables a number of persons to easily connect their portable devices.
+This allows them to share information on to the large LCD screen at the touch of a button.